PigeonProtocolConsortium/pigeon-spec/README.md

  * Header: A reserved pair of information that is required by the protocol for internal reasons.
 Not to be confused by a `Pair`, which is user definable.
 The only Headers the protocol currently uses are `author`, `depth`, `kind`, `prev`.
 Headers do not have "string quotes" around the key, and the value is delimited by a space (` `) character.
 Example: `depth 46`.
  * Key: The value to the left of a `:` in a pair.
 Always a string.
  * Value: The value to the right of a `:` in a pair.
 It is always one of the following: `Blob Hash, Signature, Identity, String`.
- * Message: A document with an author, prev, depth, kind, and an arbitrary set of attribute pairs.
+ * Message: A document with an author, prev, depth, kind, an arbitrary set of attribute pairs and a footer.
+ * Footer: ???
+TODO ????
+ * Signature: ???
+TODO ???
  * Kind: A string at the top of a message indicating the message's purpose.
 Example `"private_message"`, `"mention"`, `"share"`.
 Kinds may be namespaced by applications using the `.` character.
  * Feed: A linked collection of messages.
  * Null Signature: An ASCII `0` character, used to indicate the first message in a feed (discussed later)